Islam in Bangladesh: Leaders and organizations

 The members of the Ulama include Mawlānā, Imams, Ulama and Muftis.
 The first two titles are accorded to those who have received special training in Islamic theology and law.
 A maulvi has pursued higher studies in a madrassa, a school of religious education attached to a mosque.
 Additional study on the graduate level leads to the title Mawlānā.

 Educational institutions

-The madrassas are also ideologically divided in two mainstreams.The Ali'a Madrassa which has its roots in Aligarh Movement of Sir Syed Ahmed Khan Bahadur and the other one is Qawmi Madarassa.
+The madrassas are also divided in two mainstreams; Alia Madrasah and Qawmi Madrasah.

 Status of religious freedom

 The Constitution establishes Islam as the state religion but upholds the right to practice—subject to law, public order, and morality—the religion of one's choice.
 The Government generally respects this provision in practice.
 The Government (2001–2006) led by an alliance of four parties Bangladesh Nationalist Party, Jamaat-e-Islami Bangladesh, Islami Oikya Jote and Bangladesh Jatiyo Party banned Ahmadiya literature by an executive order.
-However, the present government, led by Bangladesh Awami League strongly propagates secularism and respect towards other religions.
-Despite all Bangladeshis saying that religion is an important part of their daily lives, Bangladesh's Awami League won a landslide victory in 2008 on a platform of secularism, reform, and a suppression of radical Islamist groups.
-According to a Gallup poll conducted in 2009, simultaneous strong support of the secular Awami League and the near unanimous importance of religion in daily life suggests that while religion is vital in Bangladeshis' daily lives, they appear comfortable with its lack of influence in government.

-In Bangladesh, the International Crimes Tribunal tried and convicted several leaders of the Islamic Razakar militias, as well as Bangladesh Muslim Awami league (Forid Uddin Mausood), of war crimes committed against Hindus during the 1971 Bangladesh genocide.
-The charges included forced conversion of Bengali Hindus to Islam.
+The current interim government led by Muhammad Yunus also propagates secularism.